launchdarkly/api-client-ruby/docs/FeatureFlagsApi.md

 api_instance = LaunchDarklyApi::FeatureFlagsApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

-feature_flag_key = "feature_flag_key_example" # String | The feature flag's key.
+feature_flag_key = 'feature_flag_key_example' # String | The feature flag's key.
 The key identifies the flag in your code.

 opts = {
-  env: "env_example" # String | By default, each feature will include configurations for each environment.
+  env: 'env_example' # String | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
 For example, setting env=production will restrict the returned configurations to just your production environment.
 }

 begin